What is a kidney biopsy?

 The biopsy site may be tender or sore for several days after the biopsy.
 Take a pain

 reliever for soreness as advised by your healthcare team.
-You may need to avoid aspirin
+You may be told to not take

-or certain other pain medicines that may raise the chance of bleeding.
-Be sure to
+aspirin or certain other pain medicines that may raise the chance of bleeding.
+Be

-Tell your healthcare team to report any of the following:
+Tell your healthcare team if you have any of the following:

-You may get back to your usual diet unless told otherwise.
+You may get back to your normal diet unless told otherwise.
 Your healthcare team may

 ask you to rest for a day or two.
-You will need to avoid strenuous physical activity
+Don't do strenuous physical activity for several

-for several days.
-Do not do any type of “bouncing" activities, such as jogging, aerobics,
+days.
+Don't do any type of “bouncing" activities, such as jogging, aerobics, playing

-playing tennis, or horseback riding for a couple of weeks to prevent bleeding of the
+tennis, or horseback riding for a couple of weeks to prevent bleeding of the biopsy

 Your healthcare provider may give you other instructions after the procedure, depending